-A preliminary survey of avocado nursery was initiated to determine the possible stages of initiation and extent of ABC and anthracnose infections in symptomatic avocado materials used during the propagation process in nurseries, whether or not latent infections occur in avocado asymptomatic propagation materials which eventually can serve as sources of inoculum for infections in grafted plants and young trees.
-Healthy and diseased seeds and grafted plants were collected from nursery and sanitary analysis was performed to determine the associated fungi.
-Nursery graft samples were classified based on visual symptoms into severity scale (Table 1; Figure 1).
-Healthy liners of various scions (Hass and GEM) and rootstocks (Toro canyon, Duck 7 and Dusa), budwoods from avocado mother trees (Hass, GEM, Toro Canyon, Duck 7, and Dusa), and 2-year-old potted avocado trees (Hass and GEM on Toro canyon, Duck 7, or Dusa) were provided by cooperating nurseries.
-Wood pieces or sections from asymptomatic tissues and margin of active necrosis of the above seeds, grafted plants, liners, and graft union of potted trees, were superficially disinfected using 10% commercial bleach and plated on acidified potato dextrose agar (PDA) plates.
-Sanitary analysis was performed to determine if any/which pathogen(s) were present in the above asymptomatic and symptomatic avocado tissues.
-Growing fungi were identified to genus three to seven days after incubation at 25C and their incidence in the surveyed materials subsequently calculated.
+A preliminary survey of avocado nurseries was initiated to determine the possible stages of initiation and extent of ABC and anthracnose infections in symptomatic avocado materials used during the propagation process in nurseries, and whether or not latent infections occur in avocado asymptomatic propagation materials that eventually can serve as sources of inoculum for infections in grafted plants and young trees.
+Healthy and diseased seeds and grafted plants were collected from nurseries and sanitary analysis was performed to determine the associated fungi.
+Nursery graft samples were classified based on visual symptoms into a severity scale (Table 1; Figure 1).
+Healthy liners of various scions (Hass and GEM) and rootstocks (Toro canyon, Duck 7 and Dusa), budwoods from avocado mother trees (Hass, GEM, Toro Canyon, Duck 7, and Dusa), and two-year-old potted avocado trees (Hass and GEM on Toro canyon, Duck 7, or Dusa) were provided by cooperating nurseries.
+Wood pieces or sections from asymptomatic tissues and a margin of active necrosis of the above seeds, grafted plants, liners, and graft union of potted trees were superficially disinfected using 10% commercial bleach and plated on acidified